BrianMorse12604/151AGroupProject/writeup.md

 ### First Model - Regression (Milestone 3)

 #### Observation
 Our first initial model, which consisted of a simple Linear Regression model, produced an extremely high validation error of 1.2e+18 in comparison with its training error of 90.6 (around 10^16 times greater).
-The difference in validation and training error in combination with extreme coefficient values was a clear sign of overfitting and a failure on the model’s part to understand the true importance of different features.
-We attempted to fix this issue by implementing a Ridge Regression to counter larger coefficients and reduce the error.
 The Ridge Regression model produced very similar errors between the validation and training dataset of roughly 88.1 and 90.6 respectively.
 Although much better than the Linear Regression model, we made one more attempt at improving the model by using feature transformation to consider polynomial features and feature removal to remove unnecessary and non-impactful features.
 However, this ultimately did not improve the model as we had hoped, and our new reduced Ridge Regression model ended up producing very similar errors as the previous Ridge Regression model, 87.7 and 90.1 respectively.
 Following the training and finalization of our model, we tested the reduced Ridge Regression model on the testing dataset and it produced an error of 90.6.

 #### Fitting Graph
 Our final reduced Ridge Regression model produced validation, training, and testing errors of roughly 87.7, 90.1, and 90.6 respectively.
 We can observe that all of the errors are relatively close together, leading us to conclude that we are no longer overfitting, but may be underfitting the data due to the high error values.
-In terms of where we are on the graph, we are on the left side before the ideal range for model complexity, with a simple model and high predictive errors.
-We also noticed that the validation error never seemed to increase at all as we increased the model complexity, further indicating that we were before the ideal range for model complexity.

 ![Fitting Curve for Regression](images/regression_error_plotting.png)